i-christian/school_management_system/README.md

 ## Deployment Workflow

-For instructions on how to get help with deployment of the application, please refer to the [Deployment Documentation](/deployment.md).
+For instructions on how to deploy the application, please refer to the [Deployment Documentation](/deployment.md).

 This documentation provides instructions on how to set up your server and deploy the application.